 WHERE PSEUDOSCIENCE THRIVES

-As I mentioned earlier, it is not only the naive that spend a king’s ransom for cables, but, alas, there is a whole list of stuff for the mentally challenged to get them money for nothing in return.
+As I mentioned earlier, it is not only the naive that spend a king’s ransom for cables, but, alas, there is a whole list of stuff for the kind of people with more money than sense.

 A short list of gadgets and add-ons that really exist follows.